mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

 - The resource pool, folder name in vSphere and route base (xx.$USER.ocp.csplab.local), the user folder inside /opt MUST match
 - Anywhere you see a [square brackets], replace the contents along with the brackets and paste in your content
+- Do not turn on the master, worker, storage nodes untill all the configs will done in the install node and load balancer.

 ## Configuration